1999AZZAR/article_generator/README.md

-# AI Article Auto Writer
+# Quill

-A professional content generation system built on Cloudflare Workers that creates high-quality articles and novel outlines using Google Gemini AI.
+AI-powered writing assistant for creating professional articles and novel outlines using Google Gemini AI, built on Cloudflare Workers.

 ## Table of Contents